 1908, March 22: Wilhelmina Dewar’s Fiery Death

-On March 22, 1908, a retired teacher named Wilhelmina Dewar was found burned to death under unusual circumstances in her home in Whitley Bay, England, that she shared with her sister, Margaret.
+On March 22, 1908, a retired teacher named Wilhelmina Dewar was found burned to death under unusual circumstances in the home in Whitley Bay, England, that she shared with her sister Margaret.

 Around 9 PM on Sunday, March 22, Margaret Dewar ran into a neighbor's house shouting that she had just discovered her sister, Wilhelmina, dead.
 Neighbors rushed to the house with Maragret, and there found Wilhelmina's charred body... lying on an unburned bed.
 There was no other evidence of a fire in the house.

 Asked about what had happened that day, Margaret said that she had assisted Wilhelmina to bed, and at about 2 o'clock on Sunday she took up some tea to her, which Wilhelmina refused; she said she wanted to rest.
 The next time that Margaret checked on her sister was around 9 PM that night, when she discovered her dead.